Loogootee, Indiana: Education and sports

 Loogootee has three schools in its district: Loogootee Elementary (PreK–4), Loogootee Middle School (5–8), and Loogootee High School (9–12).
 The mascot is a lion.
 The school colors are black and old gold.
 The school song is "Washington and Lee Swing".
 Loogootee has a long-standing, proud tradition of high school basketball.
-It is the home of the winningest high school basketball coach in state history, Jack Butcher, who had a career record of 806–250 (all at Loogootee High School).
+It is the home to high school basketball coach Jack Butcher, who had a career record of 806–250 (all at Loogootee High School).
 Butcher led Loogootee basketball to two state finals appearances under the single-class state tournament (1970, 1975).
-Loogootee's latest boys' basketball sectional title was in 2012, which began a run that ended with Loogootee High School's first state championship in any sport.
+Loogootee High School's first state championship in any sport was for boys' basketball (2012 1A Champions).
 Loogootee boasts rivalries with area schools, North Daviess and Barr-Reeve.
 The Lions own the all-time series against both schools, and the rivalry with Barr-Reeve has recently been considered the state's best high school rivalry by several media outlets.
 The boys' basketball program has had an impressive winning record for many years.
 In the past fifty years, only three seasons have finished with below .500 records.
+The Loogootee High School girls' basketball team also owns a state title from the 2019–2020 season.
 Loogootee's boys' tennis program has also gained notoriety after winning twelve straight sectional titles under the guidance of Coach Rick Graves.
 Additionally, the girls' tennis program won seven consecutive sectional titles from 2004 to 2010 under coach Mike Tippery.
-The volleyball team was state runner-up for three consecutive years (2005–2007)and also in 2012.
+The volleyball team was state runner-up for three consecutive years (2005–2007) and also in 2012 and 2020.